tigrisdata/tigris-os-docs/docs/sdks/fly/index.md

 Secrets are staged for the first deployment
 ```

+### Creating a bucket not associated with a Fly app

 If you want to create a bucket that is not associated with a Fly app, you can
 run the same command outside of a Fly app directory.